 Dog grooming is essential for many reasons regardless of the dog breed or age.
-Many pet owners do like grooming their dogs on their own, but if you don’t have the luxury of time to groom wash, brush, and trim your dog, there are professional dog groomers that will perform the magic for you.
+How to become a dog groomer yourself may be something useful for you to learn, because many pet owners do like grooming their dogs on their own, but if you don’t have the luxury of time to groom wash, brush, and trim your dog, there are professional dog groomers that will perform the magic for you.

 So there is really no reason why you should not have a properly groomed pet.
 As pet parents, it is our responsibility to keep our fur-kids pretty, healthy, and happy as well.
 If you love your dog, then here are a few tips on how to go about grooming your dog.

 There are several types of dog furs, and knowing your canine’s kind of coat will help you understand his needs when it comes to grooming.
 Coat type varies between breeds.
 The dog’s fur coat will eventually change as your pet matures, so knowing what to expect in the future will give you a glimpse of his grooming care needs.

 Dogs can be classified into five types of fur: smooth coat, double coat, long coat, wire coat, and curly coat.

 The smooth coat is usually the easiest coat to maintain.
 If your dog is a bulldog or a greyhound, then this is his specific coat type.
 As with many dogs, this coat type also sheds but generally does not require grooming at all.

 Dogs such as Poodles, Pumi’s, and Airedale Terriers all have curly coats.
 Pet parents will have to groom their dogs on a daily basis.
 Curly coats are usually thick, which means it could matt very easily.
 As such, maintaining it as often as possible is ideal.

 Examples of long coated dogs inclue Shih Tzus, Maltese, and Yorkshire Terriers.
 It is suggested that this coat should be brushed at least three times per week.
 Using a long-haired shampoo for dogs is highly recommended as well.